cspace-deployment/illumination/README.md

 To do this, you'll need to:

-1. Install Solr (we are using Solr4 at the moment, alas)
+1. Install Solr (we are using Solr5 at the moment, alas)
 2. Configure Solr for the ```pahma-public``` core (see below for how to do this).
 3. Start it up.
 4. Load some test data.
 (Some or all of the PAHMA public data extract, contact jblowe@berkeley.edu to get this file.)

 * Caveat Utilizator: many BL and other features are not working correctly at the moment; see the UCB JIRAs for details.

+## Install a local Solr5 server

+The Solr server used for the UCB BL deployments

+## Monitoring with god

+On EC2, the RoR services are being monitored using ```god```.

+In this repo there is a file called ```howto-ec2.txt``` which shows how to configure an EC2 instance with the UCB demo portals and ```god```.

+Note that while this description pertains to a server serving all 5 UCB portals, it currently focuses on the PAHMA deployment.

+Please refer to this file for the basics on how to set things up.